bottledcode/RFC/drafts/records.md

 ```

 Currently, the only solution to this is to use a class, but this requires a lot of boilerplate code.
-Further, `readonly` classes have a lot of edge cases and are rather unwieldy.
+Further, `readonly` classes have numerous edge cases and are rather unwieldy.

 #### The solution